FormIt3D/autodesk-formit-360-windows-help-old/formit-introduction/FAQ.md

 %accordion% How does FormIt work with Revit? %accordion%

 This is where things get really interesting!
-It's a bit of a long answer, so we made [this video](https://youtu.be/teKsLX99_FA) to explain it
+It's a bit of a long answer, so we made [this video](https://youtu.be/teKsLX99_FA) to explain it.

 For a short version: FormIt is a completely separate 3D sketching and design application.
-The file that FormIt creates

-can be read into Revit to automatically create individual families which maintian materials from FormIt.
+The file that FormIt creates can be read into Revit to automatically create individual families which maintian materials from FormIt.

 %/accordion%

 %accordion% What happens when you import into Revit? %accordion%

 Starting in 2016, Revit ships with an add-in for working with FormIt data.
-When you import a FormIt AXM file into Revit,

-it looks at each object in the file and re-creates it in Revit using the API.
-By default, everything in FormIt is categorized
+When you import a FormIt AXM file into Revit, it looks at each object in the file and re-creates it in Revit using the API.
+By default, everything in FormIt is categorized as Mass.

-as Mass.
 The FormIt Converter takes each Mass object and creates a Mass family in Revit using the [Direct Shape API](https://knowledge.autodesk.com/search-result/caas/CloudHelp/cloudhelp/2016/ENU/Revit-API/files/GUID-DF7B9D4A-5A8A-4E39-8721-B7782CBD7730-htm.html).

 What is Direct Shape?
 It is a non-editable object used in IFC workflows.
-Although it is not editable, it has the distinct

-advantage of transferring full material textures between FormIt and Revit.
+Although it is not editable, it has the distinct advantage of transferring full material textures between FormIt and Revit.
 [Here is a tutorial](https://windows.help.formit.autodesk.com/Building-the-Farnsworth-House/Revit-Interop.html) that explains the FormIt to Revit workflow in more detail.

 %/accordion%

 %accordion% Can FormIt create walls, floors, windows, doors and other Revit system families? %accordion%

 Not directly.
-As stated above, each object is
+As stated above, each object defaults to Mass category.
 %/accordion%

 %accordion% ?? %accordion%